chharvey/counterpoint/docs/spec/notation.md

 The first line could be read aloud as, “The `MV` of `NUMBER` matching `[0-9]` is the `MV` of `[0-9]`.”

 #### Token Value
-The various token value grammars
+The various token value grammars are attribute grammars that determine the semantic value of their respective token types.

-— String Value, Template Value, Mathematical Value, Keyword Value, and Identifier Value — are attribute grammars that determine the semantic value of their respective token types.
+- Punctuator Value

-The **String Value** of a String token is the intended text that the string represents, which might not always be equal to the token’s source input.
+- Mathematical Value

-The **Template Value** for Template tokens is analogous to the String Value for String tokens.
+- Keyword Value

-The **Mathematical Value** of a Number token is the abstract mathematical quantity that the token represents (abstract mathematical quantities could include irrational numbers, even though they cannot be represented exactly in a computer system).
+- Identifier Value

-The **Keyword Value** / **Identifier Value** of a Keyword token / Identifier token respecitvely is the unique integer that identifies the token.
+- String Value
-(Integers are used instead of text as an optimization technique.)
+- Template Value

 These token value grammars are described further in detail in the chapter [Solid Language: Lexicon](./language-lexicon.md).